Transport and Driving in Bahrain

 Driving in Bahrain

 Most expats living in Bahrain have a car.
-In the heat of the summer, air-conditioned transport is essential even to pop to the local shop.
+In the heat of the summer, air-conditioned transport is essential even to drive to the local shop.

 Driving in Bahrain is on the right-hand side of the road and traffic is commonly regulated by roundabouts.
 Road signs are usually in both Arabic and English.